 Charity partnerships and support

-Visit the ‘Core Values‘ page to find out more about the way Planet Leicester Bakers operates.
+Visit the ‘Core Values‘ page to find out more about the guiding principles and ethics of Planet Leicester Bakers.

 The name ‘Planet Leicester Bakers’ came from a charity colleague’s comment that the beauty of the whole planet is represented in Leicester.